How Much Does a Professional Website Cost in the UK?

 Upfront costs cover discovery, design, development and launch.
 Ongoing costs cover hosting, maintenance, security and marketing.
 Separating one-off and recurring items makes the total cost of ownership clearer and supports realistic annual budgeting.
 The table below separates common upfront costs from typical ongoing charges so you can plan both the first-year and running expenses.

 This breakdown shows hosting and maintenance as recurring commitments, while design and development are usually one-off costs.
-Marketing and SEO retainers are optional but commonly needed to grow traffic.
+Marketing and SEO retainers are optional but often necessary to drive traffic growth.
 Use this to estimate first-year and subsequent-year budgets and to compare quotes on a like-for-like basis.

 Initial development and design expenses — what to expect